brayancx/WeatherApp/README2.md

 # UNSOLVED PROBLEMS
 Currently there are no unsolved problems the app is fully functioning and displaying exactis meant to display.

+# FUTURE GOALS
+My future goals for this project is adding more functionality and css work, i'd like for the background image to change depending on the temperature of the selected location.